jwcha1030/CS416_GroupProject/README.md

 **Installation**

 FrontEnd
-Git clone the repository and go to frontend directory -npm install
+Git clone the repository and go to frontend directory.
+Install packages and run React by the following commands.
+-npm install
 -npm start